calcom/docker/README.md

 9. Open a browser to [http://localhost:3000](http://localhost:3000) (or your appropriately configured NEXT_PUBLIC_WEBAPP_URL) and login with your just created, first user.

+### Bonus tips
+    To run Cal.com web app and Prisma Studio against a remote database, ensure that DATABASE_URL is configured for an available database and run:

+    ```bash
+    docker-compose up -d calcom studio
+    ```

+    To run only the Cal.com web app, ensure that DATABASE_URL is configured for an available database and run:

+    ```bash
+    docker-compose up -d calcom
+    ```

+    **Note: to run in attached mode for debugging, remove `-d` from your desired run command.**

 ## Configuration

 ### Build-time variables

 These variables must be provided at the time of the docker build, and can be provided by updating the .env file.
 Currently, if you require changes to these variables, you must follow the instructions to build and publish your own image.

 Updating these variables is not required for evaluation, but is required for running in production.
 Instructions for generating variables can be found in the [cal.com instructions](https://github.com/calcom/cal.com)

 | Variable | Description | Required | Default |
 | --- | --- | --- | --- |